csufangyu/MuHA/README.md

 # MuHA
-**MuHA: Multi-level Hybrid Augmentation For Better Generalization in Visual Reinforcement Learning**
+**MuHA: An Effective Framework with Multi-level Hybrid Augmentation For Visual Reinforcement Learning**

 This is the official implementation of **MuHA**, the code will be released after the paper is accepted.